smir45/Strapi-application/README.md

 # Strapi application

 ## Strapi is a Headless cms
-### Creating a medium clone using Strapi and Nextjs
+*creating a blog using strapi and reactjs*